Optimal Mechanisms for Selling Two Items to a Single Buyer Having Uniformly Distributed Valuations: An Alternate View on the Construction of Optimal Mechanism

+It turns out that the first order conditions to maximize $R$ are exactly the conditions derived using the dual approach.
+We now have the following result.

-We now have the following result. \begin{proposition} Consider the problem of maximizing $R$ over the allocation parameters $(a_1,a_2)$, and the price parameters $(t_{a_1},t_{a_2},t_1)$.
-The first order conditions turn out to be (\ref{eqn:pa1-pa2}) and (\ref{eqn:big-W}), with the parameters $(p_{a_1},p_{a_2})$ replaced by the respective allocation and price parameters used in this problem. \end{proposition} \begin{proof} We know that the expression for the expected revenue is equal to $\int_Du\,d\bar{\mu}$, the objective function of the primal problem (\ref{eqn:primal}).
+\begin{proposition} Consider the problem of maximizing $R$ over the allocation parameters $(a_1,a_2)$, and the price parameters $(t_{a_1},t_{a_2},t_1)$.
+The first order conditions turn out to be (\ref{eqn:pa1-pa2}) and (\ref{eqn:big-W}), with the parameters $(p_{a_1},p_{a_2})$ replaced by the respective allocation and price parameters used in this problem. \end{proposition} \begin{remark} Note that the dual approach does provide a certificate for global optimality, but the first order approach does not. \end{remark}

+\begin{proof} We know that the expression for the expected revenue is equal to $\int_Du\,d\bar{\mu}$, the objective function of the primal problem (\ref{eqn:primal}).
 We thus rewrite $R$ as

 Given that the mechanism is as in Figure \ref{fig:a}, the utility of the buyer is given by $u(z)=\max(0,a_1z_1+z_2-t_{a_1},z_1+a_2z_2-t_{a_2},z_1+z_2-t_1)$.
 The valuations $z\in A$ iff $a_1z_1+z_2-t_{a_1}\geq\max(0,z_1+a_2z_2-t_{a_2},z_1+z_2-t_1)$.
 Similarly, $z$ belongs to the respective region $Z$, $B$, or $W$, iff the expression relating to the allocation and price schedules of the region turns out to be the maximum.